dominictarr/hashlru/README.md

 If not, check if it is in `old_cache` and if so, move that value to `new_cache`, and increment `size`.
 If `size > max`, move the `old_cache = new_cache`, reset `size = 0`, and initialize a new `new_cache={}`

+## complexity

+Writes are O(1) on average, like a hash table.

+When implemented in a garbage collected language, the old cache is thrown away when the new cache is full.
+To better manage memory usage, it could also be implemented as two fixes sized hash tables.
+In this case, instead of discarding the old cache, it would be zeroed.
+This means at most every N writes when the caches are rotated, that write will require N operations (to clear the old cache)

+This still averages out to O(1) but it does cost O(N) but only every N writes (except for updates) so N/N is still 1.

 ## HashLRU (max) => lru

 initialize a lru object.